 Assessed individually by the marking of a project report of between 2000 and 3000 words long (including figure captions but excluding references).

-The reports are to be submitted by noon on Tuesday of week 5 of Hilary Term to the Academic Administrative Assistant.
+The reports are to be submitted by noon on Tuesday of week 3 of Hilary Term to the Chair of Examiners, via Inspera.

 Project Report:

 The report will comprise: